Bad Credit Home Loans

 You will need to repay your bad debts, clean up your credit file and then once you have a proven track record of repayments on your mortgage with no arrears you can refinance to a better interest rate.

 With a specialist lender, you have a good chance of getting approved for bad credit home loans even if you have the following on your credit file:

 - Small paid default: If you have a small default for less than $500 and it has been paid more than six months ago then we can help you borrow up to 90% and in some cases 95% LVR (of the property value).

 - More than one small paid default: If you have less than $1,000 in paid defaults from financial institutions (e.g. banks), and less than $500 in paid defaults from non-financial institutions (e.g. phone companies), then you can borrow up to 85% or possibly 90% of the property value.

 - Moderate paid defaults: If you have up to $3,000 in paid defaults we are able to help you borrow up to 80% of the property value with a prime lender, up to 90% of the property value with a specialist lender or up to 100% of the property value if you have a security guarantee from your parents.

 - Large paid defaults: Larger paid defaults from $3,000 to $500,000 can be considered on a case by case basis if you have a very good explanation which is backed up with strong evidence.
 We can lend up to 90% of the property value with a specialist lender.

-- Judgments or court writs: If you have any judgments or court writs then you can borrow 90% of the property value with a non-conforming lender.
+- Judgments or court writs: If you have any judgments or court writs then you can borrow up to 90% of the property value with a non-conforming lender.